Updated December 2015

 - 1 Ellis County health care employer exhibited with 2015 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.

-- 111 enrollments in KU Medical Center continuing education courses and conferences by Decatur County health care professionals in Fiscal Year 2014.
+- 1,481 enrollments in KU Medical Center continuing education/professional development courses and conferences by Ellis County health care professionals in Fiscal Year 2015.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

-- 57 professional education and administrative visits in Ellis County occurred in FY14 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
+- 200 professional education and administrative visits in Ellis County occurred in FY15 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Advancing Health Care Access

-- Ellis County residents saw KU Medical Center health care providers 179 times via telemedicine in FY14.
-An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Ellis County residents saw KU Medical Center health care providers 254 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the KU Center for Telemedicine and Telehealth.

 - Hays Medical Center is a member of the Midwest Cancer Alliance, a network of hospitals, physicians groups, and cancer support and patient advocacy organizations bringing cancer research, care and professional support together to advance the quality and reach of cancer care, prevention, early detection and survivorship in the Heartland.

 - The University of Kansas Medical Center provides patient and family education on a variety of health and wellness topics to residents of Ellis County.
 The project is in collaboration with Turning Point: The Center for Hope and Healing and funded in part by a federal grant from the Office for the Advancement of Telehealth.

 Are we forgetting anything?